-The return gallons totaled 6,331,748 gallons through both sanitary sewerage return flow, and I/I (Table 4).
-That represents an average of 17,347 gallons diverted each day.
+The return gallons totaled 7,257,039 gallons through both sanitary sewerage return flow, and I/I (Table 4).
+That represents an average of 19,882 gallons diverted each day.
 The sanitary sewer infrastructure for the diversion area was completed in March 2020 with all return flow to the Racine Wastewater Utility WWTP.
 The Foxconn facility began to discharge sanitary wastewater in the fourth quarter of 2020 and continues at this time.
 All other return flow was attributed to inflow and infiltration (I/I) and cannot be attributed to any customer.
 There also remains a potential error factor in metering low flows in large 30" pipe.
 This will be an issue until more customers connect to the diversion area water supply and return wastewater flow.
-In 2022, Foxconn continues to be the only connected customer discharging wastewater back to the Great Lakes Basin.
+In 2023, Foxconn continues to be the only connected customer discharging wastewater back to the Great Lakes Basin.
 The Foxconn discharge reflects sanitary use only and no process wastewater.

 A permanent wastewater flow laser meter was installed by the Village of Mount Pleasant at the Hwy H metering site on March 1, 2020.
 The Hwy H site records all wastewater return flow from the diversion area Mississippi River basin back to the Great Lakes basin.
-The Hwy H meter was checked for recalibration by the manufacturer representative on February 10, 2022 and July 14, 2022.
+The Hwy H meter was checked for recalibration by the manufacturer representative on April 27, 2023.
 The village and rep are satisfied that the Hwy H meter is working as intended.
 The village also installed three permanent wastewater flow meters to record discharge out of Foxconn: gate 5 meter installed Nov 19, 2020; meters at gate 6 and gate 7 both installed Jan 10, 2021.
 Village personnel read the Hwy H and Foxconn meters daily Monday through Friday.
-All Foxconn wastewater meters were also recalibrated on June 15, 2021.
+All Foxconn wastewater meters were also recalibrated on April 27, 2023.
+For 2023, the Foxconn meters registered higher total flow than the Hwy H meter.
+All meters were calibrated in 2023 and believed to be working properly, however, Village personnel believe that the Hwy H meter total is most accurate being larger and should be used for return flow purpose.